lmammino/iteration-protocols-workshop/07-tips-and-pitfalls/README.md

 ## Summary

-TODO:

-Iterable protocols are a way to standardize iteration in JavaScript and Node.js Async iterators are ergonomic tools for sequential asynchronous iteration But don't use them for everything!
-Consuming data from paginated APIs or reading messages from a queue are good examples!
-Handling web requests or events from an emitter might not be the best use cases!
+In this chapter we learned a few interesting tips, tricks and common gotchas!
+Here's a summary:

+  - You can check if an object is an iterable by checking `typeof obj[Symbol.iterator] === 'function'`
+  - Similarly you can check if an object is an **async** iterable with `typeof obj[Symbol.asyncIterator] === 'function'`
+  - In both cases there's no guarantee that the iterable protocol is implemented correctly (the function might not return an iterator 😥)
+  - Node.js Readable streams are also async iterable objects, so you could use `for await ... of` to consume the data in chunks
+  - If you do that and you end up writing data somewhere else, you'll need to handle backpressure yourself.
+It might be better to use `pipeline()` instead.
+  - You can convert Node.js event emitters to async iterable objects by using the `on` function from the module `events`.
+  - You can use this trick to handle requests to a web server using `for await ... of`, but that's not necessarily a great idea!

 That's all for now, congratulations on finishing the sixt and last chapter! 🎉

-Take a little break and get ready to explore what you could do next and maybe some more challenging [exercises](/08-exercises/README.md).
+Take a little break and get ready to explore what you could learn next and maybe attempt cracking some more challenging [exercises](/08-exercises/README.md).

 ---